MounikaBeerelly/my-python-journey/Pandas/01_Introduction/01_Introduction.md

 ## Pandas Library:

-- Pandas is an Open-source python library
+- Pandas is an `Open-source python library`.
 - Pandas is designed and developed for working easily and intuitively with
     - Relational Data
     - Labeled data